The 'Unchained Borough': Regulating Formula Businesses

 - Jobs – every $1 million in consumer spending that flows to independent businesses instead of chains generates about twice as many local jobs.

-The Cannonborough-Elliotborough Neighborhood Association voted unanimously in support of the Independent Business District pilot at their February 16th, 2016 meeting.
-Lowcountry Local First is currently working to move the pilot project forward, and potentially expand the Independent Business District to other neighborhood business districts in the Charleston metro area.
+The Cannonborough-Elliotborough Neighborhood Association voted unanimously in support of the Formula Business District pilot at their February 16th, 2016 meeting.
+Lowcountry Local First is currently working to move the pilot project forward, and potentially expand the Formula Business District to other neighborhood business districts in the Charleston metro area.

 For more information or to access the Draft proposal, please contact Lauren Gellatly, Community Development Director at Lowcountry Local First at firstname.lastname@example.org.